 As with any business card design, the look of the card is very personal and subjective.
 What I like, you may not.
 And what works for my business may not work for yours.
-So find other cards that you like and figure out what it is about those cards that make it successful.
+So find other cards that you desire and figure out what it is about those cards that make it successful.
 And if you need help, don’t be afraid to ask.
 The designers here at Primoprint would love to help you out!